chrislemke/deep-martin/README.md

 <h3>Next steps</h3>
 <p>Since the self-made-transformer is a work in progress project it is never finished.
 It is made for learning and trying out.
+One interesting idea is to use the embeddings of a pre-trained encoder like BERT.
-One interesting idea is to use the transformer as a generator in a GAN to improve to overall output.</p>
+Another one is to use the transformer as a generator in a GAN to improve to overall output.</p>